tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

 paintmode   = 'free'
 {% endhighlight %}

 The [`mousePressed()`](https://py.processing.org/reference/mousePressed.html) function is called once with every press of a mouse button.
 If you need to establish which button has been pressed you can use it in combination with the `mouseButton` variable.
 Add the code below.
-Ensure that the lines are flush left and that you have not placed the code within the `setup()` or `draw()`.
+Ensure that the lines are flush left and that you have not placed it within the `setup()` or `draw()`.

 {% highlight py %}
 def mousePressed():